Skip to main content

 If you find irregularities, it is helpful to examine the assignment more closely for any additional concerns with the content, similarity, sources, and adherence to the assessment requirements.
 Please refer to the indicators below for guidance.

-Review references and sources cited in assignments for authenticity and relevance.
+Review all references and sources cited in assignments for authenticity and relevance.

 Potential indicators